michaelrsweet/pdfio/README.md

 pdfio - PDF Read/Write Library
 ==============================

-pdfio is a simple C library for reading and writing PDF files.
-The primary goals of pdfio are:
+PDFio is a simple C library for reading and writing PDF files.
+The primary goals of PDFio are:

 - Read and write any version of PDF file.
 - Provide access to pages, objects, and streams within a PDF file.